 Abstract: In the video game Planescape: Torment, players assume the role of the Nameless One, an immortal being who suffers from amnesia.
 By making choices for the Nameless One, players decide not only what happens to the Nameless One, but also the development of his moral character.
 In this way, Planescape: Torment invites its players to consider “what can change the nature of a man.”
 In the game’s canonical ending, the Nameless One regrets the great harm he inflicted on others, and he gives up his immortality to amend his wrongdoing.
 Thus, the game holds that it is regret that can change someone’s moral character for the better.
 A defense of this claim about regret can be found in Aristotle’s view that one must practice virtuous actions in order to develop the moral virtues.
 The alignment system of Planescape: Torment demonstrates a similar connection between action and character: the Nameless One improves his moral character by taking selfless actions.
 Since regret motivates one to practice virtuous action to make amends for one’s wrongdoing, regret enables one to develop virtue, and so better moral character.
 Although Spinoza argues that we should avoid feeling regret because it makes us miserable, Planescape: Torment suggests that the painfulness of regret is what makes it an effective source of motivation to practice virtuous actions.

-USS Callister and Non-Player Characters (second author with Russ Hamer)
+USS Callister and Non-Player Characters (With Russ Hamer.)

 In Black Mirror and Philosophy: Dark Reflections (2019).